AnghelLeonard/Hibernate-SpringBoot/README.md

 140. **[How To Generate Sequences Of Identifiers Via Hibernate `pooled-lo` Algorithm](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPooledLo)**

 **Description:** This is a Spring Boot example of using the `pooled-lo` algorithm.
 The `pooled-lo` is an optimization of `hi/lo` similar with `pooled`.
 Only that, the strategy of this algorithm fetches from the database the current sequence value and use it as the in-memory lowest boundary identifier.
+The number of in-memory generated identifiers is equal to `increment_size`.

 **Key points:**\
      - use the `SEQUENCE` generator type (e.g., in PostgreSQL)\